Hetvi-j/Se_final/README.md

-## This project was developed as a part of our SE(software Engineering) project in 5th semester by out IITRAM students
+## This project was developed as a part of our SE(software Engineering) project in 5th semester by our IITRAM students